 5. Put On Your Investigator Hat

 Once you have an applicant who appears to be a good fit, you can dig in and uncover as much information as you can.
-You’re legally allowed to inquire about income, check credit history, and pull a criminal background report.
+You’re legally allowed to inquire about income, check credit history, background screening division and pull a criminal background report.